 Be he mathlete or meth-head, I never start the fight.
 I look into my opponent’s eyes and concentrate on blinking normally.
 That and not being the first to talk.
 If Donald Duck, here, speaks before throwing-down, chances are he’s looking for an out.
 I am happy to de-escalate, welcome it, actually.
 However, I am always prepared to counter.

 Stare-down is a misnomer.
-If anything, it is defined by the willpower to blink.
+If anything, it is defined by the willpower not to blink.
 In these situations, a wide-eyed death glare is the worst — better to blink naturally.
 It takes concentration not to force one.
 Try it yourself.
 Wait for the blink.

 Weird, when you analyze it: a reflex to moisten the eyes happens automatically, yet when the blink is deliberate, you sense the muscles involved.
 Go ahead, blink now.
 Notice how unnatural it feels?
 The pressure squeezing the lids is different, the duration of eye closure is slightly longer.
 It’s what poker players look for: a tell, the slightest deviation from normal.
 A blink can give away your hand and let the opponents guess your true intentions.